DerGuteMoritz/radiant-globalize2-extension/readme.md

 ### [Copy-Move][cm]

-You need to load Copy-Move before Globalize2
+You need to load Copy-Move after Globalize2

     config.extensions = [ :globalize2, :copy_move, :all ]